FireguiQueen/harvard-cs50/week-01_c/memory_allocation.md

 ---

 # Data types
-Let's assume we want store a cellphone and a ship inside of a box.
-For the cellphone, we'll need just a small box, however, for the ship, a very huge box must be taken.
-ANd now we have two boxes: a small one, and huge one.
+Let’s say we want to store two things in a box: a cellphone and a ship.
+For the cellphone, a small box will do.
+But the ship?
+That will need a huge box.

-Could we simply if?
-Keeping only one box?
-For sure we can store a cellphone in the ship's box, so in that way, we only need to work with the huge box.
-And now we start seeing the problem here.
-Why would we use a huge box for a cellphone while we could use the small one, which will take a lot less space and effort?
-The answer is simple: we don't do that, that's dumb, so different sizes fo boxes are required.
+Now, could we simplify things by using just one big box for everything?
+Technically, yes — the cellphone fits inside the ship’s box without prolbmes.
+So we might think: “Let’s just use the huge box for both.”.
+But here’s the problem: why use a giant box for something tiny?
+It takes up unnecessary space, is harder to move, and wastes resources.
+It’s inefficient.
+We simply don’t do that in real life — it doesn’t make sense.
+That’s why we use different-sized boxes for different-sized objects.

 When we're working with data, we may need store several different sizes of data.
 For instance, if you want to store the value `126` it will require a lot less storege than the value `1000000000`.
 We can think of data types as boxes.
 You can think the value 126 as a small object (like a cellphone) and `1000000000` as a big one (like a ship).